jalcock-training/azure-hybrid-landing-zone/docs/architecture/architectural-overview.md

 # Architectural Overview

-This document provides a high‑level architectural overview of the Azure Hybrid Landing Zone project.
-It describes the major components, their relationships, and the design principles guiding the implementation.
-The goal is to demonstrate a secure, scalable, and automation‑driven cloud foundation that integrates both native Azure resources and on‑premises infrastructure through Azure Arc.

-## Security Posture Overview
-Security is embedded throughout the architecture using a defence‑in‑depth model aligned with the Microsoft Cloud Security Benchmark (MCSB).
-Key security characteristics include:
-- Identity‑first access using MFA, least‑privilege RBAC, and managed identities
-- No public administrative endpoints, with all access routed through an ephemeral jump‑ACI
-- Hub‑and‑spoke network isolation enforced by NSGs and deny‑all inbound rules
-- Private endpoints for Key Vault, Storage, and shared services
-- Diagnostic logging enabled across platform and workload resources
-- Azure Policy enforcing naming, tagging, private access, and baseline governance
-- Automated VM lifecycle management ensuring compute is only active when required

-This security posture ensures the environment remains cost‑efficient while demonstrating enterprise‑grade patterns without requiring paid Defender for Cloud features.

-## 1. Architecture Summary

-The solution is built around three core pillars:

-1. Azure Landing Zone (Subscription‑Scoped): the governance and management foundation that defines identity, policy, RBAC, and naming standards within a single Azure subscription.
-2. Platform and Workload Infrastructure: a hub‑and‑spoke network topology hosting shared services in the hub and application workloads in the spoke.
-3. Hybrid Integration: an on‑premises Linux virtual machine onboarded to Azure using Azure Arc, enabling governance and configuration management from the cloud.

-Automation is provided through Terraform and GitHub Actions, ensuring consistent, repeatable deployments across all layers.

-## 2. Azure Landing Zone

-The landing zone establishes the enterprise governance model for the environment.
-It includes:

-- Subscription‑level Azure Policy assignments for baseline governance
-- RBAC model for least‑privilege access
-- Naming and tagging standards applied consistently across resources
-- A single subscription hosting both platform and workload resources

-This layer provides the control plane for both cloud and hybrid resources.
-A full management‑group hierarchy and subscription vending model will be introduced in a future enterprise‑grade version of the landing zone.

-## 3. Hub Network and Shared Services

-The hub virtual network hosts shared services and acts as the central connectivity point for the environment.
-Key components include:

-- Hub virtual network and subnets
-- Log Analytics workspace for monitoring and diagnostics (optional or future)
-- Azure Key Vault (Standard tier) for secret management
-- Optional shared services such as Bastion or Automation Account
-- Private endpoints securing access to Key Vault and Storage
-- NSGs enforcing deny‑all inbound rules on hub subnets
-- VNet peering to spoke networks

-The hub is designed to be lightweight and cost‑efficient while still representing enterprise patterns.

-## 4. Spoke Network and Application Workload

-The spoke network hosts the example workload used to demonstrate application deployment and network isolation.
-Components include:

-- Spoke virtual network and subnets
-- Azure App Service (Free tier) for the sample web application
-- Storage account for application assets or logs
-- Optional private endpoints for secure service access (recommended for production)
-- NSGs applied to workload subnets with restricted inbound/outbound rules
-- No public IPs assigned to workload resources
-- Diagnostic settings forwarding logs to the shared Log Analytics workspace

-This structure reflects a typical application landing zone within an enterprise environment.

-## 5. Hybrid On‑Premises Environment (Azure Arc)

-A small on‑premises Linux virtual machine, hosted on a local KVM hypervisor, is onboarded to Azure using Azure Arc.
-This enables:

-- Centralised governance through Azure Policy
-- Inventory and metadata visibility in Azure Resource Manager
-- Optional monitoring via Log Analytics
-- Configuration management and updates delivered through GitHub Actions

-Azure Arc resources inherit the same governance and policy controls as native Azure resources, ensuring consistent security posture across cloud and on‑premises environments.

-The hybrid component demonstrates how Azure can manage resources outside the cloud using the same governance and automation patterns.

-## 6. Automation and Deployment Pipeline

-Infrastructure is provisioned and updated using Terraform, with GitHub Actions providing CI/CD automation.
-The pipeline includes:

-- Terraform formatting, validation, and planning
-- Manual approval for apply operations
-- OIDC‑based authentication from GitHub to Azure
-- Modular Terraform structure for hub, spoke, shared services, and Arc onboarding

-This ensures deployments are consistent, repeatable, and aligned with modern engineering practices.

-## 7. Future Enhancements

-The architecture is intentionally minimal to control cost while remaining extensible.
-Potential future improvements include:

-- Full management group hierarchy and subscription vending
-- Azure Security Benchmark (ASB) and enterprise policy initiatives
-- Centralised logging and monitoring via Log Analytics workspace
-- Additional spokes for multi‑environment scenarios
-- Azure Firewall or third‑party network virtual appliances
-- Private DNS zones and more advanced name resolution
-- Arc‑enabled Kubernetes or container workloads
+This document provides a high‑level overview of the Azure Hybrid Landing Zone architecture.
+It describes the core components, how they interact, and the principles that guide the design.
+The architecture is intentionally minimal, cost‑efficient, and aligned with Azure landing zone best practices.

+For detailed information on specific areas, see:
+- `/docs/architecture/landing-zone-design.md`
+- `/docs/architecture/hub-and-spoke-network.md`
+- `/docs/architecture/governance-and-policy.md`
+- `/docs/architecture/shared-services.md`
+- `/docs/architecture/hybrid-architecture.md`
+- `/docs/security/security-overview.md`
+- `/docs/reference/terraform-structure.md`

+---

+## 1. Purpose of the Architecture

+The Azure Hybrid Landing Zone demonstrates how a small, cost‑efficient environment can implement enterprise‑aligned patterns across:

+- Governance
+- Networking
+- Security
+- Shared services
+- Hybrid/on‑premises integration
+- Automation and CI/CD

+The design focuses on clarity and secure‑by‑default principles while remaining simple enough to run entirely within free‑tier or low‑cost Azure services.

+---

+## 2. High‑Level Components

+The architecture consists of the following major components:

+### **Landing Zone (Control Plane)**
+A subscription‑scoped landing zone providing:

+- Identity and access control
+- Policy‑driven governance
+- Standardised tagging and naming
+- Secure‑by‑default configuration baselines

+See: `/docs/architecture/landing-zone-design.md`

+---

+### **Hub-and-Spoke Network**
+A minimal network topology that provides:

+- A central hub VNet for shared services
+- A spoke VNet for workload isolation
+- NSGs enforcing deny‑all inbound rules
+- Private endpoints for platform services (when enabled)

+See: `/docs/architecture/hub-and-spoke-network.md`

+---

+### **Shared Services**
+Centralised platform services used across the environment, including:

+- Azure Key Vault
+- Optional Log Analytics workspace
+- Diagnostic settings (when enabled)

+These services provide secure secret management, monitoring, and operational consistency.

+See: `/docs/architecture/shared-services.md`

+---

+### **Hybrid Integration (Azure Arc)**
+A lightweight on‑premises Linux VM is onboarded using Azure Arc to demonstrate:

+- Inventory and metadata visibility in Azure
+- Policy‑driven governance
+- Optional monitoring
+- Consistent operational practices across cloud and hybrid resources

+See: `/docs/architecture/hybrid-architecture.md`

+---

+### **Application Workload**
+A simple web workload deployed into the spoke network using:

+- App Service (with private access when enabled)
+- Storage account for application data
+- Managed identities for secure access

+This demonstrates secure workload deployment patterns.

+See: `/docs/architecture/application-workload.md`

+---

+### **Automation and CI/CD**
+A GitHub Actions pipeline deploys the entire environment using:

+- Terraform
+- OIDC‑based authentication
+- Manual approval for apply
+- Secure, repeatable workflows

+See: `/docs/architecture/automation-and-ci-cd.md`

+---

+## 3. Security-by-Design

+Security is embedded throughout the architecture using:

+- Least‑privilege RBAC
+- No public IPs on compute resources
+- Private endpoints for platform services (when enabled)
+- NSGs enforcing deny‑all inbound rules
+- Policy‑driven configuration baselines
+- Identity‑based access for automation

+Full details: `/docs/security/security-overview.md`

+---

+## 4. Governance and Policy

+Governance is applied at the subscription level and includes:

+- Required tagging
+- Allowed locations
+- Baseline security policies
+- Optional diagnostic settings
+- Policy‑driven prevention of public IPs

+Full details: `/docs/architecture/governance-and-policy.md`

+---

+## 5. Extensibility

+The architecture is intentionally minimal but designed to scale.
+Future enhancements may include:

+- Additional spokes and workloads
+- Private DNS zones
+- Azure Firewall or Bastion
 - Defender for Cloud integration
-- Expanded monitoring and alerting
+- Management‑group hierarchy
+- Multi‑subscription landing zone
+- Advanced guest configuration for Arc resources

-These enhancements can be added incrementally as the project evolves.
+These enhancements can be added without redesigning the core architecture.

-## 8. Diagram Reference

-The high‑level architecture diagram associated with this document is located in the `/diagrams` directory of this repository.
-It illustrates the relationships between the landing zone, hub and spoke networks, hybrid environment, and automation pipeline.

-_Last updated: see commit history_
+---

+## 6. Summary

+The Azure Hybrid Landing Zone provides a clean, secure, and extensible foundation that demonstrates:

+- Enterprise‑aligned governance
+- Secure‑by‑default networking
+- Centralised shared services
+- Hybrid/on‑premises integration
+- Modern automation practices

+It balances simplicity with architectural clarity, making it suitable for learning, demonstration, and future expansion.